astralfrontier/peppermile.org/src/grand-adventure.md

 She places it back into her Courage Pool.
 She could have placed it into her Resolve Pool, if it wasn't full.

-**The MC can always offer you one or more Twists**.
+**The MC can offer you one or more Twists**.
-If you are unable or unwilling to pay dice from your Pools, you can accept dice from a Twist Pool created by the MC.
+If you are unable or unwilling to pay dice from your own Pools, you can accept dice from a Twist Pool created by the MC.

-Characters can cooperate as part of a single Action.
+**Characters can cooperate as part of a single Action.**
 If several characters cooperate, they can all add Words to the Action, and they can all contribute dice to activating those Words.
 If you get dice back because some of the Words have star ratings,